 There are dozens of text editors, code editors, IDEs, and more out there for you to choose from.
 So how do you pick?
 You really only want to have to make the switch to a new editor once in a while, as you'll lose some efficiency while you’re adjusting to the different software.

 On this page, we'll take an in-depth look at what we think are the five best code editors for developers and designers.
 Page 2 offers some more options to try out if you don't get on with the tools on this page, then on page 3 you'll also find information on what is a code editor, and how to pick the right code editor.
-And while you're considering your toolkit, take a look at out guide to best web design tools right now.
+And while you're considering your toolkit, it's definitely worth taking a look at our guide to the best antivirus software to keep your precious programming safe.

 01. Sublime Text 3

 The best code editor all-round – but you'll have to pay for it

 Price: $80 (free indefinite preview) | Stability: High | Speed: High | UI/UX: Medium | Customisability: High

 Sublime Text is the editor that really changed the way code editors worked.
 It is lightweight, open and ready to edit your file almost as soon as you have managed to click the button.
 This responsiveness is one of the things that makes Sublime Text the best code editor in its class.
 If you want to open a file and make a quick edit, waiting for a few seconds for loading may not sound like much, but the delay can grow tedious.

 Another big benefit of Sublime Text is that it is crazily extensible, with a huge and ever-growing list of plugins available to install via the package manager.
 Options include themes with which to customise the editor’s appearance, code linters (which can assist with more quickly locating any errors in your code), Git plugins, colour pickers, and more.